araleo/express-auth/README.md

 ## Production

 This is not a production ready auth service and needs some adjusments in order to become one.
-Those are beeing implemented at small paces.
+Those are being implemented at small paces.